 Every morning we walk with our pups early in the morning to beat the heat.
 On the morning of April 11, just as we were beginning our walk we found this dog with what looked like a plastic pickle type jar stuck on his head.
+We knew this was a serious situation.
 Since we could not get close enough to him, we had to guess on what type of jar it was.
 I immediately took our pups back home and my husband and I tried to help the pup.

 He was scared and incredibly fast for a dog with limited visibility through the jar.
 My husband was close a few times but was unable to reach the dog.
 The dog then bolted and we lost sight of him.

 We immediately went home and I called the City of Fort Worth.
-The lady that I spoke with was very nice and stated that if we see the dog again to call and let them know the location.
+The lady that I spoke with was very nice, she stated that she was alerting animal control, provided me with a confirmation number and stated that if we see the dog again to call and let them know the location.

 I then shared the story with our neighbors through Nextdoor.
 Hoping that others would help to search for him.
 And they did.

-One of the neighbors who helped with this dogs rescue, Mike P. immediately went out to see if he could locate him.
-Animal Control showed up but they did not see him so they left and said to call if we found the dog.
+One of the superstar neighbors who helped with this dogs rescue, Mike Phipps immediately went out to see if he could locate him.
+Animal Control showed up but they did not see him so they left and said to call if the dog was found.
+Mike continued to search for the dog.
 Mike was told that another person called in on the same day about the dog and someone also called in on Saturday, April 8 stating that they saw the dog with the jar on his head.
 So this poor dog had been with a jar on his head for at least 4 days.

 Later in the day, I created signs to post during my next ride around the neighborhood.
 I took the pups for the ride since they had been stuck in the house all day.
 For a third time, I retraced the path that the dog was going when he bolted from us that morning, driving slowly thinking that the dog might be laying down somewhere out of clear sight.